-In a small Irish village during the 1916 Easter Rising, a young woman (Sarah Miles, Blow-Up), who is married to a local school teacher (Robert Mitchum, Out of the Past), sets in motion a series of tragic events when she begins a clandestine love affair with a British officer (Christopher Jones, Three in the Attic).
+In a small Irish village during the 1916 Easter Rising, a young woman (Sarah Miles, Blow-Up), who is married to a local school teacher (Robert Mitchum, The Night of the Hunter), sets in motion a series of tragic events when she begins a clandestine love affair with a troubled British officer (Christopher Jones, Three in the Attic).

 Reaction & Thoughts:

 Much-maligned romantic epic is in desperate need of reappraisal.
 Ryan’s Daughter, a loose adaptation of Gustave Flaubert’s Madame Bovary, was heavily criticized for its grandeur.
 The criticism was so severe that the embarrassed director David Lean went into retirement, and the bad press further damaged the moribund Metro-Goldwyn-Mayer studio, the company that had bankrolled the film.